mca91/ITEWR_DC_Course/chapter2.md

 ```

 --- type:NormalExercise lang:r xp: skills: key:6e64f67c78
-## More on Model Objects
+## summary() and Model Objects

 Consider again the relation of class size and test score.
-The model object `mod` from the previous exercise is available in your workspace.
-This means you can use it for subsequent tasks.
-Convince yourself by typing `summary(mod)` in to the console and get yet again detailed information on the estimated model!
+The model object `mod` from the previous exercise is available in Your workspace so You can use it for subsequent tasks.
+Convince Yourself by typing `summary(mod)` in to the console and get detailed information on the estimated model!

 *** =instructions

 - Obtain an overview over the model object `mod` using `summary()`
-- Add the regression line to the scatterplot.
-Hint: use `abline()`
 - Store the regression summary into `summary`.
 Discover what information you can extract from `summary` by use of the `$` operator
 - Suppose you are interested in how good the model fits the data.
 Create a new variable `R2` storing the regression's $R^2$
 - You can extract a named $2\times4$ matrix with, amongst other things, estimated coefficients and standard errors.
 Save this matrix to an object named `coef`